hasanjahid2698/PasteSite/README.md

-# 📄 Django Pastebin Project
+# 📄 PasteSite : Django Pastebin Project

 This repository contains the source code for a **Django-based Pastebin** application.
 The project allows users to create accounts and securely share files.
 It's designed for efficient file sharing with user authentication and account management.